seerge/g-helper/docs/README.md

 11. Battery charge limit to preserve battery health
 12. Monitor CPU / GPU temperature, fan speeds and battery discharge rate

-### :apple: Automatic switching of modes when on battery or plugged in
+### :gear: Automatic switching of modes when on battery or plugged in
 - Performance modes (app remembers last mode used on battery or when plugged)
 - Optimized GPU mode - disables dGPU on battery and enables when plugged
 - Auto Screen refresh rate (60hz on battery, 120+ hz when plugged)